dr-akoto/dcit318-assignment2-11311652/README.md

 ```

 ### Using the Application
-1. When the application starts, you'll see a menu with four options:
+1. When the application starts, you'll see a menu with options:
    ```
-   === DCIT318 Assignment 2: OOP Concepts Demo ===
+   === Main Menu ===
-   1. Inheritance Demo (Animal, Dog, Cat)
-   2. Abstract Class Demo (Shape, Circle, Rectangle)
-   3. Interface Demo (IMovable, Car, Bicycle)
-   4. Exit

-   Enter your choice (1-4):
+   Select an option:
+   1 - Animals Demo
+   2 - Shapes Demo
+   3 - Movable Objects (Bicycle & Car)
+   Type 'exit' to close the application.
+   >
    ```

-2. Enter your choice (1-4) to navigate to the corresponding demonstration.
+2. Enter your choice (1-3) or type 'exit' to close the application.

 3. Follow the prompts in each demonstration to see OOP concepts in action.

-4. After each demonstration, you'll be asked if you want to try another example or return to the main menu.
+4. After each demonstration, you'll be asked if you want to continue in this section.

+5. Navigation commands:
+   - Type 'exit' at any prompt to exit the program
+   - Type 'back', 'end', or 'n' at any prompt to return to the previous menu

 ## Code Organization